engdanmirea/uav-grl-cooperative-pathplanning/README.md

   - Cooperative UAVs in complex maps (benchmark, bug trap, walls).
 - Modular MATLAB design for customization and experimentation.

+## 📽️ What the Simulation Does

+The MATLAB simulation animates the paths of two UAVs moving from defined starting points to a target location, avoiding unknown obstacles represented as probabilistic risk fields.
+The UAVs update their plans in real-time as new threats are detected within their observation radius.

+You can:
+- Observe individual vs cooperative UAV behavior.
+- Tune the risk aversion (`K`), learning episodes, and sensing range.
+- Run benchmark maps such as the "bug trap" and "collateral walls" to evaluate strategy robustness.

 ## 📁 Project Structure

 ```plaintext